etiennepinchon/magixjs/README.md

 * No stress, no anxiety, only friendly coding!

 #############################################
-# Help: you are not alone!
+# Help: you are not alone.

 [Documentation](https://magixjs.com/learn)
 [Twitter](https://twitter.com/magixjs)